fxia22/stn.pytorch/README.md

 `CylinderGridGen` takes a `B*1` theta vector and generate a transformation grid to remap equirectangular images along x axis.

-An example of the landscape of the loss function of a simple STN can be found in the demo.
+An example of the landscape of the loss function of a simple STN with L1 Loss can be found in the demo.